 Many say that the South Coast has the most picturesque landscapes in all of Iceland by far.
 It’s hard to disagree!
 This scenic area offers thrilling sights at every kilometer.
 In fact, Iceland’s most famous waterfalls and black volcanic beaches are all located here.
 They coexist with the crown jewels of all the natural attractions: the beautiful Jokulsarlon glacier lagoon and the Diamond beach!

 Traveling along the South Coast comes highly recommended all year round.
 In wintertime, however, this area is an entirely different world.
 A beautiful snow blanket covers the land and the frozen waterfalls sparkle like crystals under the winter sun.
 The whole landscape seems like a scene taken from a movie!
 Find the selection of thebest South Coast tourshere.
-These are we recommend the most:
+These are what we recommend the most:

 Iceland’s wintry wilderness offers unlimited options for exciting outdoor activities and snowmobiling is one of the best you can choose!
 Gliding through the endless snowfields with a roaring engine between your legs could easily be the most amazing adventure you have ever had!